 by Terry Heick

-This post is actually intended to supplement the “Cycle of Learning Innovation” we recently published, which means this is less about analysis and context and more about the examples.
+This post has been republished from a previous version and is actually intended to supplement the “Cycle of Learning Innovation,” which means this is less about analysis and context and more about the examples.
 First, some quick clarification so that we have a common language.

 In short, by “disruption,” we are referring to something that causes the kind of impact that leads to change.
 To push it further, one definition of disruption might be a bottom-up cause that substantially affects the ecology it is a part of (e.g., perception, market advantages, resource needs, usage patterns, etc.), forcing redistribution (e.g., market, demographic spread, revenue, credibility, knowledge) of something else we collectively value.